 Search Bar: Positioned at the top, it enables you to quickly find reports by searching for their names.

 Template Gallery: This panel provides a starting point for new dashboards, offering a choice between starting from scratch or using pre-made templates.
-More templates can be found by clicking 'Template Gallery” at the top-right corner of this section.
+Selecting Looker Studio templates is a foundational step when starting to use Looker Studio, as it highlights options for customization to cater to specific reporting styles and audiences.
+More templates can be found by clicking ‘Template Gallery” at the top-right corner of this section.
 The theme and layout panel offers customization options with Theme and Layout tabs to enhance the aesthetic and optimize the appearance of your reports.

 Report List: Located below the Template Gallery, this area displays your reports and allows sorting by name, owner, or last opened date, helping you organize and access your work efficiently.